-This Notice of Race and any amendments thereto will be available from the RORC Race Office and published on the RORC website (http://www.rorc.org/racing/notice-of-race).
+This Notice of Race and any amendments thereto will be published on the RORC website.

 1.2.9 SAILING INSTRUCTIONS

 Sailing Instructions will be emailed to Competitors after the Closing Date for each race.
 They may also be displayed on the Documents Page of the RORC website.